 Differentiate between click and tap, and avoid triggering actions on inadvertent taps.
 Clicking is a very intentional action, and is generally well-suited for pressing a button, confirming a selection, and initiating an action during gameplay.
-Tap gestures are fine for navigation or showing additional information, but keep in mind that the user may naturally rest a thumb on the remote, pick it up, move it around, or hand it to someone.
+Tap gestures are fine for navigation or showing additional information, but keep in mind that people may naturally rest a thumb on the remote, pick it up, move it around, or hand it to someone else.

-Where appropriate, use the tap gesture position to aid with navigation or gameplay.
+Consider using the position of a tap to aid with navigation or gameplay.
 The remote can differentiate between up, down, left, and right tap gestures on the touch surface.
 Respond to positional taps only if it makes sense in the context of your app and if such behavior is intuitive and discoverable.

 In addition to the touch surface, which also operates as a clickable button, the Play/Pause button on the Siri Remote is accessible to your app or game.
 Buttons should behave consistently and predictably in the context of your app or game.